 When cases of intellectual property infringement involve the importation of infringing goods into the United States, the International Trade Commission (ITC) can be an important platform for domestic and foreign IP litigants, offering an option to quickly settle cases with substantive resolution of both infringement and validity issues.
 ITC investigations can be used to resolve disputes involving patents, trademarks, copyrights, trade secrets, and unfair competition investigations.

-Although ITC investigations often provide an alternative forum to litigate IP disputes, they also often can be used strategically to provide a parallel proceeding with different and advantageous procedures and remedies.
+ITC investigations often provide an alternative forum to litigate IP disputes, but they also can be used strategically to provide a parallel proceeding to cases in federal courts, the USPTO, or foreign tribunals, with different and advantageous procedures and remedies.

-- In many cases, the ITC is more likely than a district court to award injunctive relief against an accused infringer.
+- – In many cases, the ITC is more likely than a district court to award injunctive relief against an accused infringer.

-- ITC investigations are decided by an experienced administrative law judge, as opposed to a jury.
+- – ITC investigations are decided by an experienced administrative law judge, as opposed to a jury.

 Time is of the essence when it comes to bringing cases before the ITC.
 When cases involve advanced technologies, the ability to analyze infringement issues and obtain discovery in a small window of time is critical.
 ITC cases are governed by an expedited time table and need to follow complex procedural rules.
 Successful ITC litigation is very demanding, requiring lawyers to have strong knowledge of the patent prosecution process, to be able to manage the interplay between ITC cases and parallel proceedings, and to be able to work efficiently to make ITC rules work to their advantage.
 Additionally, ITC litigators need to have the scientific or technical background necessary to fully understand the unique technical issues involved with a case and be ready to collaborate with specialized experts and client technical personnel.